Components

 Here comes the color calculation.

-OpenCV function can determine if the pixels
+The inRange OpenCV function can determine if the pixels

 of an image are between two scalars.
 The result is stored in a